Senior Apartments in 2024

 Children

-In 55+ senior living, there is greater flexibility to the age-requirement rules for children.
+There is greater flexibility to the age-requirement rules for children in 55+ senior living communities.
 One such scenario would be when a senior resident is the legal caretaker for their disabled adult child.
-As mentioned above, most 62 and over properties offer no exceptions, so children aren’t permitted to live in these units with older adults.
+Most 62 and over properties offer no exceptions, so children are forbidden to live in these units with older adults.

 While children and grandchildren cannot live in senior apartments, they can certainly visit!
-Apartment rules and regulations vary, so before that weeklong sleepover, confirm what’s defined as short-term visits.
+Apartment rules and regulations vary, so before that weeklong sleepover, confirm what counts as short-term visits.
 Some senior apartment complexes even include small playgrounds or host monthly kid-oriented events for the grandkids.

 Senior Apartment Qualifications

 Most senior-focused communities come with certain age restrictions.
-To qualify, you’ll need to provide proof of age, such as a birth certificate, driver’s license, or passport.
+To qualify, you must provide proof of age, such as a birth certificate, driver’s license, or passport.
 Under HUD’s Housing for Older Persons guidelines, at least one occupant must be 55 or older.
-If your spouse or partner is under 55, remember to confirm with the senior apartment if there is an age minimum (for example, age 40).
+If your spouse or partner is under 55, confirm with the senior apartment if there is an age minimum (for example, age 40).
 Age minimums are set at the discretion of the apartment management.
+Other qualifications may be necessary for affordable housing or similar apartments.

 Types of Senior Apartments